bantolov/RhetosWorkshop/Day2/day2.md

 ## Domain Object Model

-The Domain Object Model (DOM) is a set of C# classes that implement the application's business logic and control the application's data.
+The **Domain Object Model** (DOM) is a set of C# classes that implement the application's business logic and control the application's data.

-Rhetos generates the object model from the application's DSL model (from the .rhe scripts) and compiles it to ServerDom DLLs.
+When building the application, Rhetos generates the object model in the additional C# files, based on the application's DSL model (from the *.rhe* scripts).
+These additional files are automatically compiled as part of the application.

-This article helps developers to understand the generated classes and methods, because we can use them to implement new business features, such as filters, validations, computations and server actions.
+Application developers need to understand the generated classes and methods, because they will be used in C# code snippets when implementing new business features, such as filters, validations, computations and server actions.

 Prerequisites: